-The landed weight of the species per trip (fishing effort unit), LPUE, was used as the index of abundance.
-LPUE was determined based on the commercial data.
-In the polyvalent segment, landings from trips in which nets were used as fishing gear are relatively more important in terms of landed weight than longline.
-No major differences on length structure of the specimens caught among the two fishing gears are observed (Figure 6).
-In face of that, it is admitted that the standardized LPUE using fishery data derived from nets are representative of the polyvalent segment.
+The index of abundance of Raja clavata was estimated from the Portuguese polyvalent segment as the landed weight of the species per trip (fishing effort unit), LPUE, using official commercial data.
+In the polyvalent segment, landings from trips in which nets were used are relatively more important than those from longlines.
+Since no major differences on length structure of the specimens caught among the two fishing gears are observed, it is admitted that the standardized LPUE using fishery data derived from nets are representative of the polyvalent segment.

 B.5.
-Biological
+Biology